RohanTrix/BlackJack-Outcome-Predictor/README.md

 ```

 ## :rocket: Results
-The `Confusion Matrix` plotted below gives an estimate of the true positives and flase negatives to help evaluate the performance of the model.
+The `Confusion Matrix` plotted below gives an estimate of the true positives and false negatives to help evaluate the performance of the model.

 ```python
 from sklearn.metrics import accuracy_score